AndrewWu20/ECE-270-Programming-Assignments/README.md

-# Verilog-Programming-Assignments
+# ECE-270-Programming-Assignments

-This repository contains all of my work that I have done in verilog.
+This repository contains all of my work that I have done for ECE 27000 - Introduction to Digital System Design.

-Classes/Projects where I have used verilog:
-* ECE 270
   * Most of the verilog work is in the top.sv files for lab work, and the folder labeled code in the final project